Riky5/CV/README.md

 **GENSPEC Ltd (London, 2021)**
 _Full Stack Mobile App Development - volunteering_
-- Back-end: Node.js, Express, Typescript and Firebase.
+- Back-end: Node.js, Express, Typescript and Firebase. _Wrote effective APIs_
-- Tests: Postman and Jest.
+- Tests: Postman and Jest. _Wrote unit tests to ensure responsiveness and efficiency_
+- Front-end: Dart/Flutter. _Learnt a new framework_
+- Attended weekly meetings.

 **GETIR (London, Feb 2021 - Jun 2021)**
 _Store Team Leader_
+- Managed the day-to-day running of the dark store, meeting health & safety standards, managing stock deliveries, staff schedules, and more.
+- Ensured all store operational goals, policies and procedures were met and maintained.
+Constantly ranked "top store performance" since opening.
+- Maintained high levels of customer satisfaction: 4.3/5 feedback rating.

+_Technologies used: Google Sheets, Slack, Zoom._

 **COMPASS Group/HCA UK (London, Dec 2015 - Aug 2020)**
 _Catering Supervisor_
+- Analysed catering bookings and liaised with staff to set up equipment and supplies to meet client expectations.
+- Communicated with managers of other departments and suppliers to review catering goals, schedule events and carry out catering needs as contracted.
+- Cut spending through effective inventory management and supply sourcing.

+_Technologies used: MS Excel, Windows, internal software._
 ## **Interests**
 * World Travelling: visited 54 countries so far, and lived in 8.
 * Documentaries and videos on youtube.